hasgeek/events/_reactfoo_events/2018-delhi.md

     ReactFoo Delhi is a single-day event with talks and Birds Of Feather (BOF) sessions.

-    Hands-on workshops for 30-40 participants will be held on next day of the conference.
-Workshops will be announced shortly. **Tickets have to be purchased separately.**
+    Hands-on workshops for 30-40 participants will be held on next day of the conference. **Tickets have to be purchased separately.**

   right_content: |
     ### Who should attend?